materials-discovery/data-campaign-2122/SpringerMaterials_TeamRoom2.md

   - [x] Standard formats
   - [ ] specific formats

 * Size of the database:
+The database is a comprehensive resource of curated data covering 3,000 properties and 290,000 materials on one platform.

 * If you use the data from this platform, how are you going to cite it?
 Is there a requirement on the cite?